**This post contains affiliate links. For more info, see here.**

 Some of the houses have been left as they were when destroyed in 1965, and it’s interesting to see inside.

 You’ll find Byzantine churches, whitewashed houses with colourful plants, a typical Greek scene and perfect for gorgeous views across the island.

-So, enjoy Alonissos & return to your home country with tales of the kindness and hospitableness of the Greeks, and the beauty of their islands.
+So, enjoy Alonissos island, Greece and return to your home country with tales of the kindness and hospitableness of the Greeks, and the beauty of their islands.
 For hotels in Alonissos, see here.